How Using Options Can Provide Higher Investment Returns Than Stocks

 Stock Market Trading Floor

 At one such get-together, the conversation gravitated to an animated discussion between two groups of stock investors: those in the options trading game and those doing purely stock investing.
-The options traders claim that stocks alone may not be as good an investment as stocks are complemented with options.
+The options traders claim that stocks alone may not be as good an investment as stocks.

 I led the pack of those strongly advocating the use of options as an excellent investment instrument.